 Once you buy it, Hershey is a stock you could potentially own "forever".
-Given its demonstrated history of expansion and rewarding of shareholders, you should truly feel comfortable owning it for the long-run21.
+Given its demonstrated history of expansion and rewarding of shareholders, you should truly feel comfortable owning it for the long-run18.

-We valued Hershey using a combination of Morningstar and FAST Graphs and estimate fair value22 at \$101 per share.
-Long-term investors could do well purchasing here, just below fair value.
+We valued Hershey using a combination of Morningstar and FAST Graphs and estimate fair value19 at \$101 per share.
+Long-term investors could do well purchasing here, at fair value.